 Rutledge DNA Connection: Edward Gent Rutledge | James Enos Rutledge | William Richard Rutledge | Richard William Rutledge | Harry Milton Rutledge | Edgar Rutledge Taylor | (This line is connected by DNA, but we have not yet put together the puzzle pieces)

 THIS IS MY WORKING GENEALOGY BIOGRAPHIES, PLEASE DO NOT COPY AS FACT.
-Some photos are personal and should not be copied and republished; other images are okay.
+Some photos are personal and are not to be copied and republished; other images are okay.
 Documentation I collected as proof to support facts (i.e. dates, relationships, etc.) are available for your use.
 I share freely, but please do not abuse copyright or perpetuate any information without supporting facts that may or may not be in error.
 I try to mark in red my questions or documents I need to look for, so your assistance in making this a complete collection is always appreciated.

 William Ross and Eliza Jane Allen